 Shower rods and shower curtains prevent water from splashing onto your bathroom floor.
-This may seem incidental, but it goes a long way in protecting your floor from rot.
-To get the most protection from your shower rod, hang it in the right place.
-This is not a science, but there are a few things to consider before you install.
+This may seem incidental, but shower curtains go a long way in protecting your floor from rot.
+To get the most protection from your shower curtain, hang the shower curtain rod in the right place.
+This is not a science, but there are a few things to consider before you install the rod.

-The height of the shower-rod placement is one of the most important factors to consider.
+The height of the shower curtain rod placement is one of the most important factors to consider.
 This height is usually determined by the length of the shower curtain.
-So, measure it first and then measure up the side of the shower wall to determine where to place your rod.
+So, measure the shower curtain height first and then measure up the side of the shower wall to determine where to place your rod.

 Steve Smith has published articles on a wide range of topics including cars, travel, lifestyle, business, golf, weddings and careers.
 His articles, features and news stories have appeared in newspapers, consumer magazines and on various websites.
 Smith holds a Bachelor of Arts in English and journalism from University of New Hampshire Durham.